apache/druid/docs/querying/aggregations.md

 ```

 #### Example: an "approximate count" aggregator using the built-in hyper-unique
-Similar to the 'cardinality' aggregator, the default value is an empty hyper-unique sketch, `fold` adds the value of `column_a` to the sketch, `combine` merges the sketches, and `finalize` gets the estimated count from the accumulated sketch.
+Similar to the cardinality aggregator, the default value is an empty hyper-unique sketch, `fold` adds the value of `column_a` to the sketch, `combine` merges the sketches, and `finalize` gets the estimated count from the accumulated sketch.

 ```json
 {